If you’ve ever played soccer for more than 10 minutes, you’ve probably had the chance to use your head to direct the ball one way or another.

 There have been many, many times while playing soccer where I have come away dazed or in pain from not being properly prepared when a ball hits me on the head(It’s particularly bad when it hits you straight in the face on a cold day!).

-It can be an easy thing to do to avoid putting yourself in a position where something may be painful.
-But there are lots of advantages to using your head to move the ball in soccer.
+It can be easy to avoid putting yourself in a position where something may be painful.
+But there are many advantages to using your head to move the ball in soccer.

 Or you may be in a position where you are competing with a member of the opposite team, jumping together for the ball as it comes down from a goal kick.
-If you don’t use your head now the other team is going to come away with the ball and your team will have missed out.
+If you don’t use your head now, the other team will come away with the ball, and your team will miss out.

-Using your head is a necessary skill that every good soccer player needs to learn if they are to be an asset to their team and be able to make a difference when needed.
+Using your head is a necessary skill that every good soccer player needs to learn to be an asset to their team and make a difference when needed.

 As with so many things in soccer, having a good technique can greatly improve your ability to do what you set out to do.
 It’s no different when it comes to heading a soccer ball.

-Spending time practicing a good technique to header the ball is going to save you a lot of pain.
+Spending time practicing a good technique to header the ball will save you a lot of pain.
 You will appreciate it for years to come!

 Here’s what you need to do –

-a) Making sure your feet are where you want them.
-About shoulder-width apart giving yourself a strong, stable foundation.
-Weight on the balls of your feet ready to adjust your position or jump as needed.
+- Keep your weight on the balls of your feet, ready to adjust your position or jump as needed.

-b) Knees bent again ready to adjust your position as needed but also maintaining your balance.
+- Keep your knees bent, ready to adjust your position as needed but also maintain your balance.

 Follow through the ball on contact, moving your head forward fast and pushing it in the direction you want it to go.

-If you want to find out how to increase your chances of scoring every time you find yourself in front of the goal then you need to check out my article – How to Score in Soccer.
+If you want to find out how to increase your chances of scoring every time you find yourself in front of the goal, you need to check out my article – How to Score in Soccer.

 You’ve understood how to reduce the chance of getting hurt while heading the soccer ball.
 Here’s how to put it into action.